viadee/sonarQuest/installation.md

 #### Usage

 SonarQuest can either connect to a real SonarQube server, or simulate one.
-To use the simulated one start SonarQuest with `--simulateSonarServer=true`.
+To use the simulated one start SonarQuest with `--simulateSonarServer=true`, e.g. write `mvn spring-boot:run -DsimulateSonarServer=true` (when you're in the backend directory).

 The SonarQuest server then initializes the world and quests.